charlesmchen/WeView2/designPhilosophy.md

 Creating a UI auto-layout tool doesn't require much code.
 There isn't any algorithmic complexity; performance isn't a concern.
 The difficulty lies in coming up with an design that is easy to learn and use.
 It should yield code that is easy to write and maintain.
 It is an API design challenge.

-It is awkward to express layout using code no matter whether you use a auto-layout tool like **iOS Auto Layout** or **WeView 2** or just work programmatically.
+It is awkward to express layout using code no matter whether you use an auto-layout tool like **iOS Auto Layout** or **WeView 2** or just work programmatically.
 Layout code quickly grows into an unmanageable mound of repetitious spaghetti code.
 In the interest of maintainability, **WeView 2** is tightly focused on the goal of yielding concise, expressive code.

 To this end, **WeView 2** takes a number of unusual measures.

 * **Chaining**.  **WeView 2** property setters like _\[setMargin:\]_ and _\[setSpacing:\]_ return a reference to the receiver whenever possible to allow chaining, ie. invoking multiple methods on the same instance.
 Chaining greatly reduces the volume of code needed to configure layout.
 Chaining doesn't make for particularly idiomatic Objective-C, but it is a key mechanism for keeping layout code concise.
 Ultimately, chaining is optional - but if you don't use it, your code quality will suffer.
 * **Redundancy**.
-There are tradeoffs between the [There's More Than One Way To Do It](http://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it) design philosophy (as exemplified by Perl) and the [There's Only One Way To Do It](http://legacy.python.org/dev/peps/pep-0020/) design philosophy (as exemplified by Python). **WeView 2** comes down firmly on the "more than one way" side of the argument in the interest of yielding concise code, for example by offering factory and convenience methods.
+There are tradeoffs between the ["There's More Than One Way To Do It"](http://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it) design philosophy (as exemplified by Perl) and the ["There's Only One Way To Do It"](http://legacy.python.org/dev/peps/pep-0020/) design philosophy (as exemplified by Python). **WeView 2** comes down firmly on the "more than one way" side of the argument in the interest of yielding concise code, for example by offering factory and convenience methods.
 Another example are the horizontal and vertical layouts which are simplified, streamlined versions of the grid layout.

-## WeView 2 Design Goals
+## Design Goals

 * **Concision, Concision, Concision.** The downfall of layout code is its tendency to be extremely verbose.
 Avoid this by any and all means.
 * __Strive to be lightweight__.
 Stay focused on solving a single problem.
 Add no third-party dependencies.
 Play nicely with other layout mechanisms.